questaware/microemacs/src/emacs.md

 $lastkey       The last key pressed
 $lastmesg      The last message shown
 $line          The line of the current buffer
-$lwidth        Obsolete
 $match         The last string matched
 $modeflag      1: Show the mode line
 $msflag        1: file had ^M on input
-$pagelen       lines on the screen
+$pagelen       Lines on the screen.
+Changing this changes the physical length
+$pagewidth		 Width of the screen.
+Changing this changes the physical width
 $palette       A dot separated list of strings str giving colours ESC [ <str> m
                On msdos it is not this but a sequence of hex digit pairs describing colours on the MSDOS screen
-$pending
+$pending       Read only; typahead text
-$progname      The name of this program
+$popup				 Write only; Raise a pop-up with this text.
 $ram           Not implemented
 $readhook
-$region
+$region        A prefix of the text in the marked region
 $replace       The last replace string typed
 $rval
 $search        The last search string typed
 $seed          The random number seed
-$softtab       != 0: The tabstop interval causing expansion to spaces
 $sres          display type
 $ssave         Save files to an intermediate temporary
 $sscroll       Smooth scroll
 $status        Status of the last editor command
 $sterm         Terminator of command input, usually ^M
-$term          Obsolete
-$target
-$time
-$tpause
 $uarg          ESC arg to command
+$usesofttab    != 0: Expand tabs to to spaces
 $version       This program version
+$wintitle			 Write only; Change the window title
 $wline         Number of lines in the current window
 $wraphook
 $writehook
 $xpos          X position on the screen
 $ypos          Y position on the screen
+$zcmd          The last command

  The User variables:
  --------------------